 We cannot presume that smoothness assumptions will hold for the entire super-segment, and as we also wish to use low order polynomials, to limit complexity and increase stability, we must perform segmentation of the super-segment into a number of TD segments.
-The advantage of this approach, as opposed to just using the original speech segments, is that we could concatenate speech segments that join smoothly, while we "break-up" speech segments with discontinuities.
+The advantage of this approach, as opposed to just using the original speech segments, is that we could concatenate speech segments that join smoothly, while we 'break-up' speech segments with discontinuities.
 We will now describe the proposed algorithm for jointly optimal segmentation and polynomial order selection, which is based on the algorithm presented in [22] and [23].
-In these works, Prandoni and Vetterli propose joint segmentation of speech samples with selection of an optimal LPC model order, and joint segmentation and polynomial order selection for piecewise smooth continuous functions, respectively.
-The main innovation in our algorithm is that we have an additional dimension.
-Our "input parameter," for which we seek to perform segmentation and model order selection, is actually a vector, holding the frames' spectral features.
-Therefore, we expand the 2-D solution proposed by Prandoni and Vetterli, to a 3-D solution, as described next.
+In these works Prandoni and Vetterli propose joint segmentation of speech samples with selection of an optimal LPC model order, and joint segmentation in our algorithm is that we have an additional dimension.
+Our 'input parameter', for which we seek to perform segmentation and model order selection, is actually a vector, holding the frames' spectral features.
+Therefore we expand the 2D solution proposed by Prandoni and Vetterli, to a 3D solution, as described next.